brandur/sorg/content/drafts/interfaces.md

 Everyone one of us knows that when it comes to a smartphone, we'd use a native app over an in-browser HTML5 any day of the week.
-Yet when it comes to the desktop, we still consider web-based apps acceptable.
-At least when it comes to users, not necessarily for ourselves.
+Yet when it comes to the desktop, we're still using Gmail, Reddit, Trello, and JIRA.
+Computers and networks tend to be fast enough that this software is "good enough".
+Tellingly though, we tend to avoid this software whenever better options are available, like with our terminals and text editors.

 Bertrand

+## It's Not Just Technology (#not-just-technology)

 Bad UI animation examples: